INM-6/elephant-lab/README.md

 - `package.json` and `tsconfig.json` contain important configs for the extension

 Additional notes for debugging:
-- Outputs of Python Code are printed to the Web Console (Firefox: Ctrl+Shift+K), displayed as JSON objects.
+- Outputs of Python Code are printed to the Web Console (Firefox: Ctrl+Shift+K), displayed as JSON objects.<br>
 => "message type: error" contains errors in execution of Python code<br>
 => "messsage_type: output" contains information printed in the Python code
 - Errors in activating the extension are displayed there by default as well